 I’ve included a sample video below.
 You can see the full set of videos on the Parkview Health YouTube channel in a playlist called Desk Exercises.
 Give these desk exercises a try and let me know how it goes!

 From my family to yours, I hope to provide you with timely, useful information that will matter to your family's health.

 As a husband and father of four young children, a graduate of the Ohio State University College of Medicine, and a Board Certified Family Physician with 11 years of practice under my belt, I want to share with you the best of my knowledge and experience to improve your family's health and wellness.

-In my practice at PPG Midwest Community Health Associates, as a part of Parkview Health, I take care of pregnant women, deliver babies, and care for children and adults of all ages in the office, the hospital and the nursing home.
+In my practice at Parkview Physicians Group -- Family Medicine, Archbold, Ohio, I take care of pregnant women, deliver babies, and care for children and adults of all ages in the office, the hospital and the nursing home.
 I practice in the beautiful small town of Archbold, in Fulton County, Ohio, which my family calls home.
 You may even get to hear from my family from time to time on this page!

 Please feel free to suggest topics that you would like to discuss here, as I hope that this blog can be interactive.